SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: Abstract

 \section{Abstract}

 Large language model (LLM) research in software engineering has largely focused on tasks such as code generation and bug repair.
-In practice, teams often draft multiple candidate proposals for fixing an issue and then deliberate on one golden proposal for implementation.
-This selection requires not only assessing the issue’s scope, impact, and urgency, but also a clear understanding of each proposal’s strengths and weaknesses.
-A good selection could make issue resolution more reliable reducing regression and operational risk, whereas a poor choice can increase risk and even cause unpredictable failures.
+An earlier step in real development workflows, proposal selection, remains underexplored.
+Teams often draft multiple candidate proposals for the same issue and decide one to guide implementation.
+This proposal-selection problem is challenging because multiple candidates may be technically plausible, and the best choice depends on issue context, regression risk, fix depth, maintainability, and product or workflow constraints.
+Yet it remains unclear whether proposal selection contains reusable reasoning patterns that LLMs can learn, rather than only instance-specific maintainer preferences.